lusticon/TradingViewMonitor/README.md

 ### ‼️ Important:

-Authentication in the monitor is only possible via email; other authentication methods do not work.
-If your primary account (which you are monitoring) was created using other authentication methods, you have two options:
+Logging in with your primary account allows you to fully utilize TradingView, but it is excessive for simple monitoring.
+The monitor only supports email authentication; other methods are not available.
+If your primary account was created using another authentication method, you have two options:
  - Create an empty TradingView account and monitor your primary chart from there.
  - Enable the Auto-Update Button; authentication will not be required.
 Auto-update is necessary to prevent pop-up windows prompting you to register.